api-platform/docs/core/pagination.md

 ## Partial Pagination

 When using the default pagination, a `COUNT` query will be issued against the current requested collection.
 This may have a performance impact on really big collections.
-The downside is that the information about the last page is lost (ie: `hydra:last`).
+The downside is that the information about the last page is lost (ie: `last`).

 ### Partial Pagination Globally